ttu/ruuvitag-sensor/README.md

     if counter < 0:
         run_flag.running = False

-# List of macs of sensors which will execute callback function
+# List of MACs of sensors which will execute callback function
 macs = ['AA:2C:6A:1E:59:3D', 'CC:2C:6A:1E:59:3D']

 RuuviTagSensor.get_data(handle_data, macs, run_flag)